Cancer insurance under review: What really matters in ratings such as those from Focus Money

 Wikipedia provides information on cancer insurance in Germany.

-Cancer Information Service offers cancer statistics and research data.
+Cancer Information Service provides cancer statistics and research data.

 Federal Statistical Office (Destatis) provides tables on healthcare costs in Germany, broken down by diagnosis, including cancer.

-German Insurers Association (GDV) provides information on dread disease insurance.
+The German Insurers (GDV) provide information on dread disease insurance.

-Consumer Advice Centre offers consumer advice on dread disease insurance as an alternative to disability insurance.
+Consumer Advice Centre offers consumer advice on dread disease insurance as an alternative to occupational disability insurance.

 Federal Ministry of Health provides information on the National Cancer Plan.

-Scientific Institute of the Private Health Insurance (WIP) publishes a press release on access to new cancer medications in the German healthcare system.
+Scientific Institute of Private Health Insurance (WIP) publishes a press release on access to new cancer medicines in the German healthcare system.

 Cancer Information Service provides resources and statistics on cancer for professionals.